mikezange/laravel-database-translation/README.md

 2. `$translationRepository->updateTranslations(Translation $line, $locale, $value, $overwrite = true)`

-The second method requires and instance of the translation model.
+The second method requires an instance of the translation model.

 The optional 4th parameter controls whether the new translation will overwrite the old one if it exists, default is `true`